Healthy Bedtime Snacks To Eat Before Sleep

 Protein Smoothie

 For athletes, drinking a protein smoothie before bed may help with muscle repair.
 Research suggests that drinking whey or casein protein shakes before bed can spur a higher rate of muscle synthesis.
-These benefits may be even more pronounced when paired with an exercise routine earlier in the evening.
+These benefits may be even more pronounced when paired with an exercise routine earlier in the day.

 Most health food stores have a variety of protein powders to choose from.
 There are usually vegan options as well for those who do not want to consume dairy.
 If you are worried about eating too much before bed, you may want to try mixing your protein powder with almond milk or water for a lower-calorie option.